How to Properly Surrender Your License Plates

 In an effort to assist motorists who need to surrender their vehicle’s license plates without having to worry about incurring an insurance lapse, a fine or a suspension, my office has introduced a simple and quick procedure at all Auto Bureau locations.

-Motorists may utilize our secure drop box station inside the front vestibules of the Buffalo (170 Pearl Street), Cheektowaga, Clarence/Williamsville, Evans, Tonawanda, West Seneca Auto Bureaus or to the Mobile Auto Bureau in Grand Island each Wednesday.
+Motorists may utilize our secure drop box station inside the front vestibules of the Buffalo (170 Pearl Stree), Clarence/Williamsville, Evans, Town of Tonawanda, West Seneca Auto Bureaus or to the Mobile Auto Bureau in East Buffalo (Monday), Grand Island (Wednesday) and Concord/Springville (Thursday).
 Simply fill out the plate surrender envelope with the required information so we can mail YOU the FS6T receipt for YOU to provide to your insurance carrier- then just drop it in the secure green mailbox.

 This service is available to ALL motorists during each location's regular operating hours.